A Balinese fire ceremony at dusk during a Grief Trip

 My dad died when I was in my twenties.
 I turned to travel hoping it would bring me back to who I was before.
 It didn't.
 But it did something else.

-Being somewhere new made me feel like I had a choice again — what to do, where to go, how to spend a day — instead of just letting grief move the hours for me.
+Being somewhere new gave me back a sense of choice: what to do, where to go, how to spend a day, instead of letting grief move the hours for me.
 And then, unexpectedly, I started meeting people who had also lost someone young.
 Strangers who told me their stories over coffee, on trains, in quiet corners of cities I didn't know.
 With each one, I felt a little less unanchored.
 A little less like grief had made me strange.

-I created Grief Trips to hold that experience on purpose.
-So that I can return to it, and so that others can find it too — the particular kind of living that happens when connection, joy, and grief are allowed to exist at the same time.
+I created Grief Trips to hold that experience on purpose: so that I can return to it, and so that others can find it too.
+It's the particular kind of living that happens when connection, joy and grief are allowed to exist side by side, on a grief retreat built for exactly that.

 Rachel